duneroadrunner/SaferCPlusPlus/README.md

 And remember that you can use ["random access sections"](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) to provide access to a subsection of any vector or array.

+(Note that because these safe arrays are not actually aggregate types, aggregate intialization is emulated (at compile-time).
+Some compilers may not be able to handle very large initializer lists well.
+A work-around for such cases is to initialize the safe array with an `std::array<>` initialized with the large initializer list.)

 ### mstd::array

 `mstd::array<>` is a memory-safe drop-in replacement for `std::array<>`.
 Note that the current implementation requires "`mseregistered.h`".